tedneward/Azgaarnoth/Creatures/GuardDrake.md

 Each type of chromatic dragon's scales creates a guard drake that resembles a wingless, stunted version of that type of dragon, with unique abilities related to that type.
 Each has the special features described below.

-***Black Guard Drake.***.
-The drake can breathe air and water, has a swimming speed of 30 feet, and has resistance to acid damage.
+***Black Guard Drake.*** The drake can breathe air and water, has a swimming speed of 30 feet, and has resistance to acid damage.

-***Blue Guard Drake.***.
-The drake has a burrowing speed of 20 feet and resistance to lightning damage.
+***Blue Guard Drake.*** The drake has a burrowing speed of 20 feet and resistance to lightning damage.

-***Green Guard Drake.***.
-The drake can breathe air and water, has a swimming speed of 30 feet, and has resistance to poison damage.
+***Green Guard Drake.*** The drake can breathe air and water, has a swimming speed of 30 feet, and has resistance to poison damage.

-***Red Guard Drake.***.
-The drake has climbing speed of 30 feet and resistance to fire damage.
+***Red Guard Drake.*** The drake has climbing speed of 30 feet and resistance to fire damage.

-***White Guard Drake.***.
-The drake has a burrowing speed of 20 feet, a climbing speed of 30 feet, and resistance to cold damage.
+***White Guard Drake.*** The drake has a burrowing speed of 20 feet, a climbing speed of 30 feet, and resistance to cold damage.

 >### Guard Drake
 >*Medium Dragon, Unaligned*